-As a business owner, you need to be aware of any expense that has a `duality of purpose.’
-HMRC use this term where there is both a business and a personal element as part of a cost.
+As a business owner, you need to be aware of any expense with a `duality of purpose.’
+As part of this contractor expenses guide, please note HMRC use this term where there is both a business and a personal element as part of a cost.
 Such an expense could include a trip abroad which is part business and part holiday.
 When there is any suspicion from HMRC that the expense may not have occurred if it were not for the personal element, they could disallow it.

-What sorts of business expenses can you claim for
+What sorts of contractor business expenses (UK) can you claim?

-The types of tax-deductible expenses can range across lots of different categories.
+The types of tax-deductible limited company expenses can range across lots of different categories.
 They will also differ depending on which industry you are in and which service you are providing.

-The business expenses can be paid by either the company bank account or your personal funds as mentioned earlier and it is important that you record any that you pay yourself so that the company can reimburse you for these.
+As mentioned earlier, you can pay your contractor costs and allowable business expenses by the company bank account or with your personal funds.
+You should record any that you pay yourself so the company can reimburse you for these.

 It may also be worth you considering registering for VAT.
-In recent times, the VAT Flat Rate scheme (this is a sub-scheme of VAT registration) was more tax advantageous scheme to use.
+Recently, the VAT Flat Rate Scheme (a sub-scheme of VAT registration) was a more tax advantageous scheme.
 However, nowadays, the `normal’ VAT scheme is better for most contractors.
 Under this, you will be able to reclaim the VAT on all of your costs.

-Contractor expenses guide -the types/categories of allowable business expenses
+Contractor expenses guide -the types/categories of what counts as a business expense

-HMRC guidelines state that you can only claim for travelling type costs as a tax deductible expenses, when you are visiting a temporary workplace.
-The word temporary is no so well defined, however there is something called the 24 month rule which explains how HMRC treat a `temporary workplace’.
+HMRC guidelines state that you can only claim travelling-type costs as tax-deductible expenses when visiting a temporary workplace.
+The word temporary is not so well defined; however, there is something called the 24-month rule, which explains how HMRC treat a `temporary workplace’.

-- Personal Incidental Expenses Expenses when you are staying away from home overnight for work reasons.
+- Personal Incidental Expenses when you stay away from home overnight for work reasons.
 These are also known as PIEs.
-The rate that you can claim is £5 per night in the UK and £10 per night outside the UK.
-This rate is set by HMRC at a level to cover sundry type costs.
-These will effectively cover phone calls home, coffees, laundry, newspapers etc which are personal costs but PIEs allow you to make a claim to cover all or part of these. *
+The rate you can claim is £5 per night in the UK and £10 per night outside the UK.
+HMRC sets this rate at a level to cover sundry types of costs.
+These will effectively cover phone calls home, coffees, laundry, newspapers etc., which are personal costs, but PIEs allow you to make a claim to cover all or part of these. *

-If you use your personal car or motor vehicle for business reasons, you will incur expenses in relation to this.
-Your business can claim:
+If you use your car or motor vehicle for business reasons, you will incur allowable business expenses, and your business can claim:

-- You can claim for mileage allowances for travel in your private motorbike or bicycle.
-The rates that you can claim are 24 pence per mile for a motorbike and 20 pence per mile for a bicycle. *
+- You can claim mileage allowances for travel via your private motorbike or bicycle.
+The rates you can claim are 24 pence per mile for a motorbike and 20 pence per mile for a bicycle. *

 - Motoring expenses using fixed-rate allowances (e.g., claim for the distance travelled). *

 - Staff pension schemes.
-Under auto-enrolment, employers are now required to ask employees who earn above a certain amount, if they would like to join this.
-If they do join, both the employee and employer will pay into the pension scheme that is organised by the government.
+Under auto-enrolment, employers now need to ask their employees who earn above a certain amount if they would like to join this.
+If they do join, both the employee and employer will pay into the pension scheme that the government organises.

 Phone bills and broadband charges

-Your company may incur office type costs as allowable expenses.
+Your company may incur office-type costs as allowable business expenses.
 These may include:

 - Business premises costs.
-If you pay rent for business premises you can claim for this, however most contractors do not have separate business premises.
-If you do not have separate premises, you will be able to claim for use of home as office which we explain below.
+If you pay rent for business premises, you can claim for this.
+However, most contractors do not have separate business premises.
+Therefore, if you do not have separate premises, you can claim for the use of the home as an office which we explain below.

-- Use of home as office.
+- Use of home as office allowance when you work from home.
 Under HMRC’s present allowed rates, you can now claim for £6 per week.
 You may be able to claim for more than this in some cases.
-If you claim for more, you need to be able to show that your extra household expenses cost more per week as a result of running your business from home.
+If you claim more, you need to show that your extra household expenses cost more per week due to running your business from home.

-If you have a company computer, you may incur business costs when you use of this.
+If you have a company computer, you may incur contracting expenses when you use this.

-- An annual eye test and the cost of basic glasses, if you require these when you are at work
+- An annual eye test and the cost of basic glasses if you require these when you are working.

 Advertising expenses might be necessary when you promote your business.
-Such costs could consist of:
+Such contracting expenses could consist of:

-- The cost of a professional update of your CV and LinkedIn profile and other social media adverts
+- The cost of a professional update of your CV, LinkedIn profile, and other social media adverts.